williamking1221/201-Projects/README.md

 This method returns the total/net force exerted on this body by all the bodies in the array parameter.
 The principle of superposition ([see Physics][Physics]) says that the net force acting on a `CelestialBody` object by many other bodies is the sum of the pairwise forces acting on the `CelestialBody` by each body.
 So you'll need to sum the forces returned by `calcForceExertedByX` (or `Y`) in calculating the value to return.

-You must make sure _**NOT to include the force exerted by a body on itself!**_ The universe might collapse if an object attracted itself.
+You must make sure _**NOT to include the force exerted by a body on itself!**_ The universe might collapse (Infinite/NaN error) if an object attracted itself.
 If you loop over each element in array `bodies`, you'll need code like what's shown below to avoid summing the force of an object on itself.
 In the body of the if statement you'd write code to accumulate the sum of all forces exerted on `this` `CelestialBody` by the `CelestialBody b`.

 <br>